 What is a virtual assistant?

+If you’re new to the digital business side of things, you may not know what a virtual assistant is.
 A virtual assistant is an independent contractor or business owner who works from home and provides administrative and/or high level services to clients to help grow their business.

 For anyone with standard skills (or someone willing to learn new skills), starting a service-based business as a virtual assistant is really a no-brainer.
 It has a low barrier to entry so anyone with a skill, good internet connection, and a computer can get started overnight.